 A lien is a legal right or claim against assets generally used as collateral to satisfy a debt.
 In Texas, appraisal districts are required to appraise property values on January 1, and at the same time, a lien is attached to the property.
 The purpose of the lien is to ensure the property taxes are paid.
-As property tax liens are statutory and thus created by law tax liens automatically become public records.
-Property tax liens take priority and are superior to all other types of liens.
+Property tax liens are created by statute, take priority, and are superior to all other types of liens.

 Do property liens show up on credit reports?
-They used to, but in 2018 all tax liens were removed from credit records by the three credit bureaus.
+They used to, but in 2018, all tax liens were removed from credit records by the three credit bureaus.
 This decision was the result of a Consumer Financial Protection Bureau initiative.
 Previously, tax liens appeared on your credit report for seven years, even if you paid them off.
-You can get a free credit report from the three reporting agencies annually, and if you still have a property tax lien on your credit report, contact the relevant agency to have it removed.
-Do%20Delinquent%20Property%20Taxes%20Affect%20Your%20Credit2.jpg
+You can get a free credit report from the three reporting agencies annually.
+If you still have a property tax lien on your credit report, contact the relevant agency to have it removed.

 Everybody wins when property taxes are paid, and everyone loses when property taxes are unpaid.
 Why?
 Because they are the largest single funding source for community services.
 Most of the funds are spent on public schools and educational facilities, and it also supports emergency services such as police departments and fire protection.
 In what other ways can unpaid property taxes hurt you?